BitcoinCacheMachine/BitcoinCacheMachine/README.md

 If you're involved with Bitcoin, you will undoubtedly understand the importance of [running your own fully-validating bitcoin node](https://medium.com/@lopp/securing-your-financial-sovereignty-3af6fe834603) and operating your own IT infrastructure.
 Running a fully-validating node is easy enough--just download the software and run it on your home machine, but is that really enough to preserve your overall privacy?
 Did you configure it correctly?
 Are you also running a properly configured block explorer?
 Is your software up-to-date?
 Is your wallet software configured to consult your trusted full node?
 Has TOR for these services been tested properly?
 Are you routing your DNS queries over TOR?
 Are you backing up user critical data in real time?

 There are tons of other areas where your privacy can be compromised if you're not careful.
 BCM is meant to handle these concerns by creating a privacy-centric software-defined home and office automation network.
+It's a data center for sovereign individuals.

 Bitcoin Cache Machine dramatically lowers the barriers to deploying and operating your own bitcoin payment infrastructure.
 If you can provide the necessary hardware (CPU, memory, disk), a LAN segment, and an internet gateway, BCM can do much of the rest.